uribench/askuri/docs/variable_frequency_drive/YL620_VFD/README.md

 Note also that the over current error message `ER02` has a dedicated value of `7` indicating: "DC braking is too high.
 Decrease DC braking".

+## Detachable Control Panel

+The Detachable Control Panel of the YL620 is connected using 4-wires, uncrossed flat cable (15 cm long).
+The cable is connected on each end to a PCB mounted JST-XH Top Entry type pin header (2.5 mm pitch).

+The 4-wires are:

+- GND
+- A (Digital Level)
+- B (Digital Level)
+- VCC (5V)

+The A and B wires are the UART Tx/Rx of the [MODBUS protocol][10] using 8 control bits, 1 stop bit, no parity.
+This was discovered by using a Logic Analyzer (i.e., [Open Bench Logic Sniffer][11] board with [PulsView][12] software).
+However, it is unclear if it is a standard or modified MODBUS protocol.

 ## Open Questions

 The following open questions are in addition to those on the parameters excel sheet: